xolvio/chimp/scaffold/README.md

 }
 ```

-> Please note, we extend Queries and Mutations, as those are defined something else - that helps IDEs to understand that we don't have conflicting types defined in our project
+> Please note, we extend Queries and Mutations, as those are defined somewhere else - that helps IDEs to understand that we don't have conflicting types defined in our project

 Let's run the generation now:

-`npm run graphql:generateAll`
+`npm run chimp`